augustofrade/bob-cli/README.md

 Bob was made to be quick and easy to use, as well as a familiar and a relaxed experience.
 That's why I named it Bob and didn't follow a standardized command naming approach, such as `bob <command> <subcommand>` (e.g.: `bob actions add`), for its core commands, and used common day-to-day english verbs instead, namely `forget` and `do`.
 In the end, it feels as if the user is asking a friend to do something to help them: `bob do open_teddies_folder`.

+Bob can do much more, check the Features section below!

 ## ℹ️ About